|Nutrition Facts (per serving)|

 Bring a pot of water to a simmer and season with half of the lime juice and the kosher salt.

 Add the shrimp and cook, stirring, for 30 seconds or so (1 minute if you're using larger shrimp), just until the shrimp are turning pink/opaque.
 They should be almost but not quite cooked through—the shrimp will continue to cook as they cool.

 Drain and place in a bowl.
 Toss with remaining lime juice and refrigerate for 20 minutes or more.

 Add the Clamato, ketchup, and hot sauce to a mixing bowl and whisk until blended.

 Slowly pour in the olive oil, while continuing to whisk, until the oil is incorporated.

 Taste for seasoning and adjust, adding salt or more hot sauce to taste.

 Assemble the Ceviche

 Remove the shrimp from the refrigerator.
-If you're using larger shrimp, cut them into two or three pieces.
+If you're using larger shrimp, cut them into 2 or 3 pieces.

 Toss the cooled shrimp (including the lime juice) with the onion, cucumber, tomato, avocado, and cilantro.